Liongamer3000/Iron-TNT-Support/README.md

 # Iron-TNT-Support
-here you can find resources for translation and submit issues for the mod and any other resources :D
+here you can find resources for translation and submit issues and any other resources such as textures and suggestions for the mod :D

+if your work is used in the mod and you have a curse/twitch account you will be put onto the "members" tab